gadingnst/fullstack-next-graphql/README.md

 ---

 ## Why ?
 If you want to build a monolith project with Next.js which combines server and client in one project.
-This boilerplate suitable for you.
-This boilerplate is cost-effective because server and client only have one `node_modules`!
+This boilerplate suitable for you!
+This boilerplate is cost-effective because server and client only have one `node_modules`.

 ## Setup
 - Clone repository